28reasons/RxEventSource/README.md

-# RxEventSource: Reactive EventSource Implementation for Java
+# RxEventSource: Reactive EventSource for Java

 Implementation of the [ServerSentEvents Protocol][sse] based on [RxJava][rxjava].